-The Baptist General Convention of Texas exists to encourage and assist churches, associations and institutions in fulfilling God's call to evangelism, fellowship, education, care for those in need and missions.
+The Baptist General Convention of Texas exists to encourage and assist churches, Associations and institutions in fulfilling God's call to Evangelism, Fellowship, Education, care for those in need and Missions.
 The state convention helps to do things that no individual church can do on their own.
-Each church participates in their contributions to the Cooperative Fund so that we can do more together.
-The
+Each Church participates by their contributions to the

-Baptist General Convention of Texas has a long history and functions on many levels.
-One level is the Annual Meeting.
-Every participating church elects messengers to attend.
+Cooperative Fund so that we can do more together.
+The Baptist General Convention of Texas has a long history and functions on many levels.
+One level is the Annual Meeting, every participating church elects' messengers to attend.
 Here the business of the convention is discussed and voted on, as well as budgets of all entities and ministries of convention are presented and voted on.
-Reports for all the ministries of the convention are given as well.
+As well as reports for all ministries of the convention are given.

-The daily activity of the BGCT is executed by the executive director and the executive board.
+The daily activity of the BGCT is executed by the Executive Director and the executive board staff.

-The everyday ministry of the BGCT is divided into five centers.
+The everyday ministry of the BGCT is divided into five major areas.